 We follow a liturgical service structure that invites a lot of participation in prayers, songs and responses.
 “Liturgy” just means “the work of the people.”

 To make this easy for everyone, all the words and instructions are provided on a screen for you to follow along.
 Our services always include musical worship, Ministry of the Word, and Ministry of the Eucharist.

 Children are an important part of our community, and you may see children and young people serving in various roles during the service.
 Following the opening worship, we typically offer nursery for kids preschool age and younger and children’s church for elementary school ages.
 All the kids return to the service during the Peace, so families can receive the Eucharist together.
-However, due to Covid, children are remaining with their families throughout the service.
+However, during the summer, children are remaining with their families throughout the service.
 We have activity bags available for kids to use.

 Ministry of the Word